 Larger screen than alternatives

 If you want a multi-purpose device, we recommend the iPad Mini.
 It has an 8-inch screen and a lightweight design that's smaller and slimmer than most books.
-While you won't get an e-ink display, the high-resolution screen has True Tone technology, which automatically adjusts to the lighting in your environment.
+While you won't get an E Ink display, the high-resolution Liquid Retina Display has True Tone technology, which automatically adjusts to the lighting in your environment.

-Aside from reading, you can use it to surf the web, scroll through social media, watch videos, shop, email, work, and access virtually any iOS app.
-This also allows you to read picture books or textbooks in colors, which sets a tablet apart from other eReaders.
+Aside from reading, you can use this device to surf the web, scroll through social media, watch videos, shop, email, work, and access virtually any iOS app.
+Using your iPad as an e-reader also allows you to read picture books or textbooks in full color, a feature that sets it apart from most e-readers.

 Size and Weight

-When compared to laptops, smartphones, and tablets, most eReaders are designed to be better for your eyes.
-Most options use e-ink which is a type of paper-like display meant to mimic the pages of a book.
-E-ink eReaders do not omit blue light like LCD screens, which can be bad for eye health.
+When compared to laptops, smartphones, and tablets, most e-readers are designed to be better for your eyes.
+Most options use E Ink technology, which is a type of paper-like display meant to mimic the pages of a book.
+E Ink readers do not emit blue light like LCD screens, which can be bad for eye health.
 Of course, always consult your optometrist before making decisions regarding your eye health.

-Most eReaders have limited capabilities other than reading books.
-Most also do not come with Wifi. iPads and other similar tablets come with other apps and capabilities including messaging and internet usage.
-If you are looking for a tablet specifically for reading, most eReaders will be perfect.
-For a tablet with more features, opt for an iPad or something similar.
+Most e-readers have limited capabilities other than reading books.
+While some come with Wi-Fi, iPads and other similar tablets have other apps and capabilities that e-readers don't, including messaging and internet usage.
+If you're looking for a tablet specifically for reading, most e-readers will be perfect.
+For a tablet with more features, you might want to opt for an iPad or something similar.